siri404-gh/sreeram.app_old/src/web/posts/javascript-concepts/closures.md

     add();
     add();

 In this case, after the 3rd call of add(), the value of the counter is 1, because its initiated on every call.
-So, this doesnt serve our purpose completely.
+So, this defeats the whole purpose of the counter.

 So, if there is a way to keep the variable lexically scoped, and at the same time, initiate the counter to 0 only once, it will solve our problem.
 So how would we do that?
 The way to do it is by creating closures.
 How do we do that?